Vineyard

 TERROIR

 Veenow vineyard is nestled in the village of Waters Upton, surrounded by countryside.
-Our 40 acres of vineyard are planted on the 162 acre farm with soils composed of clay, sandstone and sandy loam.
+The 40 acres of vineyard are planted on the 162 acre farm with soils composed of clay, sandstone and sandy loam.
 The soils are comprised of many stones radiating the warmth back to the vines, whilst acting as natural drainage.
 The minerality of our terroir really shines through in the range of Veenow wines.

 Land, AIR and Water